 This is painting as extrusion or excavation, not dissimilar to a sculptor releasing a figure embedded in a marble block or an archaeologist revealing an artefact by scraping and gouging.
 Somewhere on the spectrum between building and taking apart lies the hidden image, trapped in a time capsule, submerged like coral or lichen, obscured.

 There is a constant search for patina, qualities of surface that without judgment and rigour can readily descend into pastiche and kitsch, the saccharine aesthetic of prettiness.

 After a lifetime of painting, I have developed a set of strategies to rescue me from the aesthetic abyss, that moment when a painting is merely affectation and allure, a siren, calling me to the rocks.
 I endeavour to resist the easy seduction of colour and texture, the comfort of cliched compositions, and the security of illusionistic space.

-If you asked me to select one of the major obstacles to creating a successful painting, I would identify the concept of control and dexterity.
+If you asked me to select one of the major obstacles to creating a successful painting, I would identify the concepts of control and dexterity.
 Now, this may seem perverse and definitely counterintuitive but bear with me for a while.
 Technique, skill, and control are considered key attributes in the context of painting, and to a certain extent, they are.
 However, if they become the sole arbiter of a painting's value and worth, the oxygen is removed from the painting, rendering it airless and suffocating.

 The final result is often a kind of claustrophobic predictability.
 The more skilful you become, the more you remove the all-important element of chance; the Japanese have called this wabi-sabi, it derives from Buddhist philosophy and is about accepting the imperfections and transient nature of life.
 Finding ways to disrupt this overriding desire to control, contain and perfect will be the subject of my next blog post.